akanyaani/Illustrated_llama_with_code/README.md

 > Language Model works** &mdash; not by hand-waving, but by building one from scratch, piece by
 > piece, in plain **PyTorch**, with pictures, intuition, and runnable code at every step.

-If you have ever wondered *"what is really happening inside ChatGPT-style models?"*, this is for you.
+If you have ever wondered *"what is really happening inside an AI that writes text?"*, this is for you.
 We build a complete **Llama-based decoder** (the architecture behind most modern open LLMs) small enough to run on a laptop and print every tensor, yet structurally identical to the billion-parameter models in production.
 Only the numbers get bigger.